 By using the Mendix Appstore we were easily able to build the integration into the IBM Watson IOT.
 We used the MQTT connector Appstore module, which allows for Mendix apps to both subscribe and publish to MQTT topics.
-In our scenario we wanted to subscribe to the MQTT topics published by IBM Watson.
+In our scenario, we wanted to subscribe to the MQTT topics published by IBM Watson.
 The Texas Instrument Tags will publish its sensor data to IBM Watson IOT and the Mendix app subscribes to the data from IBM Watson IOT, allowing us to perform operations based on the data from the sensors.

 We decided to use the following data from the sensors: Temperature, humidity, light and movement.
-In the Mendix application we setup the subscription to the device topics using the MQTT module.
+In the Mendix application we set up the subscription to the device topics using the MQTT module.
 The module allows you to subscribe to MQTT topics and execute a microflow every time a message is received from the devices.
 The microflow that executes when a message is received comes with topic information and the message payload in JSON format.
-In order to import the data, we setup a mapping between the JSON data and the Mendix domain model.
+In order to import the data, we set up a mapping between the JSON data and the Mendix domain model.

 Once we had the IoT framework setup correctly, we started building the dashboards.
 Using a few widgets from the Mendix Appstore, like the Google maps widget & ChartJs widget, we were quickly able to build a nice looking dashboard.
 The dashboard shows the containers location, light, temperature, humidity and movement.
-Giving the end user an easy to use overview.
+Giving the end user an easy-to-use overview.

 In order to demonstrate blockchain technology in action, we decided that we only wanted to record abnormal events in the blockchain.
-We setup some limits in the application for each of the sensors so that every time we received a reading above the set limit we would do the following: send a push notification to the engineer, create an inspection for the engineer and add a block to the blockchain recording the event.
+We set up some limits in the application for each of the sensors so that every time we received a reading above the set limit we would do the following: send a push notification to the engineer, create an inspection for the engineer and add a block to the blockchain recording the event.

 IBM Blockchain technology comes with a REST API interface for adding to the blockchain and retrieving the blocks from a chain.
 Using the Mendix native REST integration makes it easy for us to build an integration into the IBM Blockchain.
-Using the chaincode operation along with the invoke method allows us to add a block into the chain every time an alert is triggered from the sensors.
+Using the chaincode operation along with the invoke method allows us to add a block to the chain every time an alert is triggered by the sensors.
 To create the integration we again used the JSON mapper and REST functionality.

-Blockchain is a fantastic way for keeping a ledger of all events that have occurred, but for a non-technical user it’s not easy to explain and even harder to visually demonstrate.
+Blockchain is a fantastic way of keeping a ledger of all events that have occurred, but for a non-technical user, it’s not easy to explain and even harder to visually demonstrate.
 We decided that the best way to visualize the chain would be to create a timeline overview.
 Using a timeline would allow us to show that a blockchain Is a series of events in time order and each block effects future blocks.
 To retrieve the data for the timeline we used another operation from the blockchain API called chain/blocks.
 The chain operation allows us to view the length of the chain and drill down to see individual blocks in the chain.
 Below is the final product timeline we created:

 We wanted a way to demonstrate to users Mendix’ fantastic mobile capabilities.
 So we decided to build a Mobile app allowing employees on the cargo ship to view alerts, sensor readings, notifications and assigned inspections.
 Every time an alert is triggered in the application we wanted a way to allow users to perform an inspection of the containers.
-The inspections part of the app allows users to upload photos, get the co-ordinates of where they are, add a date for the inspection, total weight and what the quality is currently.
+The inspections part of the app allows users to upload photos, get the coordinates of where they are, add a date for the inspection, total weight and what the quality is currently.
 All using native device functionality.
 After a user has performed an inspection a PDF version of the inspection is generated and stored on the system.
 Some pictures of the application are below:

 The Final Product